 One Case Which Can Stay Buried

-Anyone who frequents The Movie Scene will know that I enjoy TV movies even those which are bad because they often end up entertaining for all which is bad about them but I do occasionally come across a TV movie which is just bad and sadly "Buried Secrets" is bad.
+Anyone who frequents The Movie Scene will know that I enjoy TV movies even those which are bad because they often end up entertaining for all which is bad about them.
+But I do occasionally come across a TV movie which is simply bad and sadly "Buried Secrets" is one of those bad movies.
 From being disjointed to not making sense it is extremely hard work and sadly director Monika Mitchell seems not only to have been limited with funds but also time with some scenes which are hideously clunky and unfortunately those tend to be the ones which involve actress Sarah Carter running.

-Now I hate to give plots away but I found "Buried Secrets" so messy I am going to try and explain what goes on so that anyone who does feel the desire to watch can follow it.
+Now I hate to give plots away but I found "Buried Secrets" so messy I am going to try and explain what goes on so that anyone who has an insatiable desire to watch can follow it.
 So what follows is a spoiler.